 His first diplomatic postings were in Kinshasa, Algiers and the Industrial Development Office in New York.
 He served from 1982 until 1987 in the Permanent Representation of Belgium to the EU as the assistant to the Ambassador (Antici).
 In 1987, he was appointed deputy chief of Mission in the Belgian Embassy in Washington where he served until mid-1991.

 Jean De Ruyt has a doctorate from Louvain University Law School (1969) and studied at the John Hopkins School of Advanced International Studies.
 He was Assistant Professor in Public Law at Louvain University before entering the Diplomatic career.
-Since his return to Brussels in 2007, he is a regular visiting Professor at Louvain University (UCL) and in the College of Europe in Poland (Natolin).
+Since his return to Brussels in 2007, he has been a regular visiting Professor at Louvain University (UCL) and in the College of Europe in Poland (Natolin).
 He has conducted seminars on European issues for the joint European Studies Institute of Louvain and St Louis Universities and sits on the Board of The Royal Institute for International Relations.
+He is also a member of the Belgian Royal Academy.

 His publications include L’Acte Unique Europeen Editions de l’Universite de Bruxelles 1987. second Edition 1989; European Political Cooperation towards a European Foreign Policy, Atlantic Council of the U.S., 1989; [A Minister for a European Foreign Policy], Schuman Centre, European University Institute, Florence, 2005 and various articles on European institutions and defence policy.